Willj221/nrobinson.me/develop-with-po-util.md

 ## Po-util project structure

-Po-util operates by keeping your code separated into projects that follow an organized structure:
+Po-util operates by keeping your code in organized projects that follow the following structure:

 ```bash
 firmware/